SSoelvsten/bdd-benchmark/README.md

 Solves the following problem:

 > Given N, then in how many ways can Player 1 place N crosses in a 3D 4x4x4 cube
-> and have a tie, when Player 2 places noughts on all remaining
+> and have a tie, when Player 2 places noughts in all remaining positions?

 This benchmark stems from [[Kunkle10](#references)].
 Here we keep an accumulated OBDD on which we add one of the 76 constraints of at least one cross and one